You prefer to read the German version

 The works, we should thank this excellent tone artist for, are firstly the following, which are.
 By the engraving in copper, made of public utility:

 1) First part of the Piano Exercises, composed of six pages.

 Portrait no. 4 in the Necrology / Obituary chapter on Johann Sebastian Bach: this one is on an antique commercial picture by well-known Stollwerck Chocolate.

 2) Second Part of the Piano Exercises, composed in a concert and an overture for a Clavicembale with two manuals.

-3) Third part of the Piano Exercises, composed in variable foreplays to some chants, for the organ.
+3) The third part of the Piano Exercises, composed in variable foreplays to some chants, for the organ.